vivian-xia/Coursera_Capstone/README.md

-# Coursera_Capstone
-Coursera Applied Data Science Capstone
+# Segmenting and Clustering Towns in Massachusetts

-## Introduction/Business Problem
+## Introduction
-The City of Toronto is composed of many neighborhoods.
-Some neighborhoods are more popular than others.
-By comparing neighborhoods and the venues around each, the neighborhoods can be clustered into similar clusters.
-By looking at each cluster, the most popular venues for each neighborhood in each cluster will help to determine which venues make neighborhoods more popular.
+Massachusetts is the fifteenth most populous state.
+By comparing the towns and the venues around each, the towns can be clustered by similar and popular venues frequented.
+This project aims to segment and cluster similar towns based on venues in Massachusetts.
+The types of venues that are frequented the most in each town are used to cluster towns with one another.
+The project will locate towns that are similar to other towns and their amenities to allow for a more informed decision on where to move to or stay.

 ## Data
-The data on neighborhoods in Toronto was scraped from a Wikipedia page.
-A csv file containing Geospatial Coordinates of the neighborhoods were used to get latitude and longitude coordinates for each neighborhood.
-Using the Foursquare API, the venues around each neighborhood using the coordinates are used to compile a list of venues within 500 meters of each neighborhood.
+The list of towns in Massachusetts was scraped from a Wikipedia page.
+The list of latitude and longitude points of the state and each town were found through the Google Maps Geocoding API.
+The venues within a 500-meter radius of each town were found through the Foursquare API.